 “Dangerous content is the best content,” says a friend.

-* Never try to drag or push someone out of hiding.
+Never try to pull someone out of hiding.
 What do wounded animals do when you try that?
 They bite you.
 It’s not their fault.
-It’s just instinct.
+It’s just their instinct.